Spousal Impoverishment Protections for Married Couples - If One Spouse is in MLTC, Waiver or Immediate Need - Can use Pooled Trust

 C. Spousal Impoverishment Protections for INCOME

-The spouse receiving the MLTC or other waiver services may deduct from his/her income these allowances and deductions:
+The spouse receiving the MLTC or other waiver services may deduct from his/her income these allowances and deductions (figures here for 2026):

 1. SPOUSE -an amount to bring his or her spouse's income up to the "Minimum Monthly Maintenance Needs Allowance" (MMMNA).
-In 2024, this is $3,853.50.
+In 2026, the MMNA is $4,066.50.
 The allowance provided to non-applying spouse is called a "community spouse monthly income allowance" (CSMIA).
 The CSMIA is calculated by subtracting the non-applying spouse's own income and the monthly cost of his/her health insurance premiums from the MMMNA.

 4. Health insurance premium - may deduct the cost of his/her own Medigap and other insurance premiums.